PacificBiosciences/sawfish/scripts/cnv_excluded_regions/README.md

 ## Annotation

 The scripts used to produce sawfish's pre-computed 'annotation_only' exclusion regions are provided in the [annotation directory](annotation).
-The following can be used to produce the excluded region tracks hg38:
+The following can be used to produce the excluded region tracks for hg38:

 ```
 conda activate excluded_region_tools